-In Donhead Computing our aim is to help our boys to gain confidence in their use of technologies, while having fun.
-Digital literacy is an essential skill to prepare boys for the future ensuring that they know how to use technology safely and responsibly.
+In Donhead Computing our aim is to help our students to gain confidence in their use of technologies, while having fun.
+Digital literacy is an essential skill to prepare students for the future ensuring that they know how to use technology safely and responsibly.

-Boys in Prep School have one lesson of Computing per week, taught by a Computing specialist.
+Students in Prep School have one lesson of Computing per week, taught by a Computing specialist.
 They learn not only to understand, but to enjoy using today’s technology.
-Alongside specific Computing lessons ICT is increasingly used to support other curriculum areas.
+Alongside specific Computing lessons, ICT is increasingly used to support other curriculum areas.

-In addition, Prep School boys enter The Bebras Computing Challenge every November in association with the University of Oxford and Raspberry Pi.
+In addition, children in Prep School classes enter The Bebras Computing Challenge every November in association with the University of Oxford and Raspberry Pi.